VariantSync/patching-with-matching-eval/README.md

 In our paper (cf. Section VI.2), we mention that we re-analyzed our results after excluding outliers.
 Specifically, we removed the top 0.05% of results with the highest number of required fixes for each patcher; thus, treating patchers equally in this regard.
 The updated version of Table IV is shown below.
+The updated table shows that after removing outliers `mpatch` requires considerably fewer fixes after a patch application than other patchers, across all project languages.

 ![results-without-outliers.png](results/results-without-outliers.png)